acidlabsdev/YLP/README.md

 ------------------------------------------------------------------------

 ### ❤️ Thank You

-To everyone who supported YLP's early Python prototype, thank you!
-This C++ rewrite exists because of your feedback, patience, and enthusiasm.

 A huge thanks to the open source community and their immense contributions.
 You can find out more in the [Third Party](/Thirdparty/Readme.md) section.